michaelmelanson/spiking-neural-net/README.md

     make

+You should see output like this:

+![Sample output](https://github.com/michaelmelanson/spiking-neural-net/blob/master/images/sample%20output.png)

-This will produce plot images like the ones above (`neuron-trace.png` and `spikes.png`).
+This will produce plot images called `neuron-trace.png` and `spikes.png` like the ones below.

 Note that you can also build the debug version by omitting the `--release` flag, but it will run slowly.
 This is good if you want to use a debugger, but if you want to simulate any reasonably large networks in real-time you will need to use release mode.

-You should see output like this:

-![Sample output](https://github.com/michaelmelanson/spiking-neural-net/blob/master/images/sample%20output.png)

 ## Sample output